 California is widely known for being one of the most progressive states and one of the main counterculture states.
 In Presidential elections, it’s been a Democratic party stronghold since 1992.
 Still, more importantly, the state is usually at the forefront of topics like immigration, racial and gender equality, LGBT rights, cannabis legalization, etc.

 Though we should mention that in terms of cannabis, it was the first state to legalize medical marijuana, only much later (2018) legalized recreational use.
-Washington state and Colorado were the pioneers in this aspect.
+Washington State and Colorado were the pioneers in this aspect.

 Spanish & Mexican heritage

-Within the USA and even globally, California is known for its huge Spanish and Mexican heritage.
+Within the USA and even globally, California is known for its vast Spanish and Mexican heritage.
 The Hispanic presence in California started when Portuguese explorer Cabrillo sailed to San Diego in 1542 under the Spanish flag.

 California only became a state in 1850, which means there was a long Spanish and Mexican rule in California.
 This created a long heritage that can still be seen and felt today.
 The architecture, toponyms, political history, and racial composition clearly show a unique heritage.